Replicate Weights for Variance Estimation in Python

 Design Metadata

-This metadata is used by estimation functions to automatically compute replicate-based variance estimates.
+This metadata is used automatically by estimation functions to compute replicate-based variance estimates.

 Choosing a Replication Method